diojer/vault/Economics/Econometrics and Statistics/Econometrics/Third Year/Exemplary Workflow.md

 			- For example, if the specification recommended by AIC has insignificant coefficients, this might incentivise us to use the model specified by BIC instead.
 # 4: Serial Correlation (again)
 4. Once we have our model specification, we should check again for serial correlation within the error term using the BG test.
-	- This tests for the model's serial correlation, rather than for serial correlation within the variables themselves (that's what the other serial correlation test tested for).
+	- This tests for the model's serial correlation, rather than for serial correlation within the variables themselves (that's what the first serial correlation test tested for).
 	- If we detect serial correlation, we should add more AR(q) variables, *even if they are insignificant*.
 This will reduce the serial correlation.
 	- Even if a variable is insignificant, this still tells us something: that something that happened $i$ periods ago likely does not have a significant effect on the present day.
 # 5: Regressing